legacystudioco/DoxaThreads/REBRANDING_COMPLETE.md

 ## ✅ What Was Done

-This codebase has been **fully rebranded** to DOXA Threads, a premium black-and-white streetwear brand with a quiet, intentional voice.
+This codebase has been **fully rebranded** to DOXA Threads, a premium Christian streetwear brand merging American Traditional tattoo art with sacred symbolism.
 All application logic, routing, APIs, and core functionality remain **100% intact**.

 ---